shpoudel/WSU-Restoration/docs/source/using_gridappsd/Developing_Apps.rst

 Creating the application container
 ------------------------------------------

-* From the command line execute the following commands to build the wsu-restoration container
+* From the command line execute the following commands to build the wsu-restoration container.
+Note the dot at end of command

 .. code-block:: bash